Tbot223/playground/README.md

 # playground
 This repository is my small lab — a place where I experiment with system design, exception handling, and structural ideas.

+## Test
+MacBook Pro M1 (8GB) completed AppCore and StorageManager tests in 0.03 seconds with no issues.

 ## Result

 '''python